iganeshk/alfred-totp/README.md

 * Note: Icons reflected in the results are located at workflow's icon directory and follow service name as entered in the keychain.

-## Thanks
+## Acknowledgments

-Thanks to [waynehoover](https://github.com/waynehoover/) and [aria.ia](https://www.aria.ai/blog/posts/storing-secrets-with-keychain.html) for the code on how to list items from macOS keychain.
+* [aria.ia](https://www.aria.ai/blog/posts/storing-secrets-with-keychain.html) for the documentation on macOS Keychain CLI.
+* Full-featured library for writing Alfred 3 & 4 workflows https://www.deanishe.net/alfred-workf…